alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ## How to Provide Feedback

+First of all, make sure that you are viewing the template version for your language.
+To change the language, use in the drop-down menu next to "SAP Translation Style Guide Project".

+[screenshot]

 There are two ways to provide feedback directly on any Help Portal page.
 One is to use the **Comments** pane on the right side of the page.
 This may be good to use for a general comment about the topic.

 ![image](./images/general_comment.jpg)